score-framework/py.doc/docs/tutorial/db/index.rst

 Database
 ========

-The database requires a so-called :term:`base class` to work with.
+The database requires a so-called :ref:`base class <db_base_class>` to work with.
 Fortunately, creating one is as easy as calling a single function.
 Let's create the necessary folders and files for our database package.
 The first folder is ``blog/db``, which will contain our database models:

 .. code-block:: console